Is Le Havre worth a visit? Planning your next vacation or weekend getaway?

 Unpredictable weather?

 It’s customary in Le Havre to say that the weather is fine “several times a day”.
 Bordered by the English Channel, the city is often subject to westerly winds with their share of showers.
-However, contrary to popular belief, the city doesn’t get that much rain, and is far behind the big cities of Rhône Alpes (Lyon, Grenoble…) or south-west France (Bayonne, Pau).
+However, contrary to popular belief, the city doesn’t get all that much water, lagging far behind the big cities of Rhône Alpes (Lyon, Grenoble…) and south-west France (Bayonne, Pau).
 Legends can be tenacious…

 Nevertheless, we advise you to bring rain gear and avoid umbrellas.
-With the wind, they’ll turn inside out and won’t be of any help!
+With the wind, they’ll be turned inside out and won’t be of any help to you!

 Traffic and parking

-Le Havre is one of the world’s most walkable cities.
-We owe this to the city’s reconstruction, which left the streets wide and square.
-This makes it easy to get around on foot, on a scooter (self-service rental service), by bike or by car.
+Le Havre is one of the most pleasant cities in which to walk.
+We owe this to reconstruction, which left the streets wide and square.
+This makes it easier to get around on foot, on a scooter (self-service rental service), by bike or by car.

-If you’re driving, we recommend parking on the seafront, where there are plenty of spaces available, or on the outskirts of the city center, where parking is free (see the city’s official website here).
-Last but not least, the public transport network is quite dense, with a tramway line that irrigates the city and a quality bus network (see here).
+If you’re driving, we recommend parking on the seafront, with plenty of spaces available, or on the outskirts of the city center, as it’s free (see the city’s official website here).
+Finally, the public transport network is fairly dense, with two tramway lines (A and B) irrigating the city and a high-quality bus network (see here).

 How to get to Le Havre

-Le Havre is located in the north-west of France, in the Normandy region.
-To get there, the 2 most practical options in our opinion are:
+Le Havre is located in northwestern France, in the Normandy region.
+In our opinion, the 2 most practical options for getting there are:

-- by car: Le Havre can be reached by the A13 freeway from Paris, then the A131 in 2h30, or the A29 freeway from the Hauts-de-France region.
+- By car: Le Havre can be reached via the A13 freeway from Paris, then the A131 in 2h30, or the A29 freeway from the Hauts-de-France region.
 Find out all our tips for renting a car in France and at Roissy CDG and Paris-Orly airports.

 It’s also possible to get there by ferry from certain destinations, or by bus, but you’ll be less free to move around on the spot.